Tomb of Absalom: Why Jews Once Cursed This Ancient Monument

 Tomb of Absalom

-The Tomb of Absalom occupies a prominent position in the Kidron Valley, which the Bible calls the Valley of Jehoshaphat.
-This ancient valley forms a natural boundary between the Old City and the Mount of Olives, running southeast from the city walls toward the Judean Desert and ultimately the Dead Sea.
-The tomb stands at the valley’s narrowest point, where the steep limestone slopes of the Mount of Olives and Temple Mount nearly converge.
+The Tomb of Absalom stands in the Kidron Valley, which the Bible calls the Valley of Jehoshaphat.
+The valley forms a natural boundary between the Old City of Jerusalem and the Mount of Olives, running southeast from the city walls toward the Judean Desert and the Dead Sea.

 Now Absalom in his lifetime had taken and set up for himself the pillar that is in the King’s Valley, for he said, ‘I have no son to keep my name in remembrance.’
 He called the pillar after his own name, and it is called Absalom’s monument to this day.